kevin-kirkpatrick/kevin-kirkpatrick/README.md

 # kevin-kirkpatrick
-For the git lab, and probably for future assignments
+For My Web Application for IT 5235